PietropaoloFrisoni/Spinfoam_radiative_corrections/README.md

 # Radiative corrections to the EPRL spin foam propagator

-_The codes are parallelized on the available cores._

-**It is used a hybrid multilevel parallelization scheme, exploiting the available processes, threads and loop vectorization.**
+**The julia codes are parallelized on the available cores using a hybrid multilevel parallelization scheme, exploiting the available processes, threads and loop vectorization.**

-_It is advisable for the performance to use a number of workers x threads equal to or less than the physical number of cores present on the system._
+_It is advisable for the performance to use a number of workers * threads equal to or less than the physical number of cores present on the system._

 A full list of the employed julia packages can be found in ./julia_codes/pkgs.jl.